-Octets: 1 Variable
+Octets: 1 variable

 Figure 9-eee – Response ID subfield format

 The Length field indicates the length of the ID field in octets.

 The ID field provides the identification value that the requesting AP may use to identify this non-AP STA without regard to the MAC address used by the STA in the MAC header.